Registration Policies and Procedures

 Unless otherwise indicated, you must complete your distance learning course within one year.
 If you do not complete a yearlong distance learning course within one year of registration, you will receive a permanent "NC" on your transcript, which means "No Credit."
 The "NC" does not affect your GPA.

 Registering for Site-Based Courses

 Nearly all site-based courses require calling a contact person to pre-register for the course.
 Instructions and contact information will be included in the specific course description online.
 Be certain you are viewing the correct offering of that course, as we often have multiple offerings of the same course throughout the academic term.
-Registration will occur on site at the first class session, and payment is due at that time.

 If the course description instructs you to preregister or register with an outside agency, follow the instructions as stated.